ch32-rs/ch32-rs-nightlies/ch58x/README.md

 features = ["ch58x"]
 ```

-The `rt` feature is enabled by default and brings in support for `cortex-m-rt`.
+The `rt` feature is enabled by default and brings in support for `riscv-rt`.
 To disable, specify `default-features = false` in `Cargo.toml`.

 In your code: